pearcej/cppds/_sources/BasicDS/ImplementingaDequeinPython.rst

 of C++ to use a Deque.
 Again, the Deque library from STL will provide a very nice set of methods upon which to build the details of the deque.
-Our code (:ref:`Listing 1 <lst_dequecode>`) will assume that the front of the deque is at position 0 in the list.
+Our code (:ref:`Listing 1 <lst_dequecode>`) will assume that the front of the deque is at position 0 in the array.

 .. _lst_dequecode: